 Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm or is in immediate danger.
+Anyone can make a referral.
 Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+In most cases the DSL will make the referral to the local authorities.